secondo-database/secondo/Algebras/HadoopParallel/README.txt

 There are totally three kinds of scenarios when using these file-related operators.
 First, a Secondo relation may be exported into one data file completely.
-Secondo, a Secondo relation may be exported into several data files for parallel processing.
+Second, a Secondo relation may be exported into several data files for parallel processing.
 At last, a Secondo relation may be divided by several computers, and is partitioned into a matrix file at last.